maaL6/DinoOdyssey/README.md

 ## Gameplay Mechanics
 - **Controls**:
   - `Space`: Jump to avoid obstacles or gaps.
-  - `P`: Shoot bullets when power-ups are active.
+  - `M`: Shoot bullets when power-ups are active.
   - `Pause/Continue`: Toggle between paused and active states.
 - **Obstacles**:
   - Spikes and robots reduce player health on collision.